Kaltsoon/data-management-and-databases/exercises/introduction-exercises.md

 # Introduction Exercises

 > [!IMPORTANT]
 > Write your answers to a Word document named `introduction_exercises_YOURFAMILYNAME.docx` and submit the document to Moodle.
-Submissions can be found on Moodle's "Coursework submissions" page.
+Submissions can be found on Moodle's "Assignment submissions" page.

 ## Task 1: Advantages of DBMSs

+Study the functions of a DBMS in this week's lesson slides.

-Suppose that you were asked to give a presentation on advantages of DBMSs.
-Data storage and data retrieval and update operations are the basic functions of DBMS.
-If you were limited presenting only 3 functions from the remaining functions of a DBMS, which functions would you choose and why?
+Suppose that you were asked to give a presentation on the advantages of DBMSs.
+Data storage, data retrieval, and update operations are the basic functions of DBMS.
+If you were limited to presenting only 3 functions from the remaining functions of a DBMS, which functions would you choose and why?

 ## Task 2: Important concepts

-Study this week's lessons slides and describe each of the following terms briefly in your own words:
+Study this week's lesson slides and describe each of the following terms briefly in your own words:

 1. Data
 2. Metadata